No items found.

 As well as approaching them gently, counterbalance characters’ strengths with negative traits.

 Some of these may even be born of the extremes of their strengths: every virtue has its equal and opposite failing.
-Meticulous planning sometimes becomes paralysing.
-Incredible valour could bring recklessness or thoughtlessness.
+Meticulous planning sometimes becomes paralyzing.
+Incredible valor could bring recklessness or thoughtlessness.
 Generosity in its extreme can lead to crippling martyrdom or destitution.

 Your protagonist’s weaknesses create tension in your stories.
 Sure, they have characteristics that make them capable of battling through your plot, but they also have some that make them ill-equipped to triumph.

 Be as thoughtful in choosing their weaknesses as you are in choosing their strengths.
-It’s not enough to give your protagonist gangly limbs or an irritating laugh unless they impact their ability to achieve their goal.
+It’s not enough to give your protagonist gangly limbs or an irritating laugh unless those things impact their ability to achieve their goal.
 Make their weaknesses as relevant and consequential as their strengths!

-For more detailed guidance on assigning and depicting characters’ flaws, be sure to read this blog post.
+For more detailed guidance on assigning and depicting character flaws, be sure to read this blog post.

 Character development requires predictability

-If there’s one word most writers hope to avoid in reviews, it’s ‘predictable’.
+If there’s one word most writers hope to avoid in reviews, it’s ‘predictable.’
 And yet it’s one of the ingredients for a memorable character.
-Routine – and second-guessing – helps us become familiar with the main player.
-The reader pre-empts, fills in the blanks, and enters the story.
-Remember, your job as an author is not to be clever, or be considered clever; it’s to make the reader feel clever.
+Routine helps us become familiar with the main player.
+The reader preempts, fills in the blanks, and enters the story.
+Remember, your job as an author is not to be clever, or be considered clever, it’s to make the reader feel clever.

 In fact, this is one of the key pieces of advice Paula Hawkins shared in her blog post for The Novelry: